juju/juju/scripts/schemadocs/README.md

 To generate the html file, you need to ensure you have downloaded juju and have the files checked out correctly on your filesystem.
-Then run the following command (assuming you have go installed) from the root of the juju project:
+Then run the following command (assuming you have go installed):

 ```
-go run ./scripts/schemadocs/schemadocs.go ./apiserver/facades/schema.json > output.html
+make output.html
 ```

 Open the resulting output.html in your browser and enjoy.